Building the foundation for

 Today’s Complex Supply Chain is Built on Technology for a Simpler Era.

 Our interconnected world, e-commerce growth, and the increasing number of climate change events have made a resilient, sustainable, and secure supply chain more urgent than ever.
 And that’s a tall order because our current model was built over 30 years ago and was structured for simpler times–a time that assumed a predictable, linear supply chain.
 In fact, the supply chain is more like a supply web– and a complex one at that.
 Think about the new football you picked up last week at your neighborhood retailer.
-Chances are, ponce it is on a shipping container, the ball changed at least 6 times via several different carriers modes of transportation before it even got unpacked at the warehouse and found its way to the shelf.
+Chances are, once it is on a shipping container, the ball changed hands at least 10 times via several different carriers and modes of transportation before it even got unpacked at the warehouse and found its way to the shelf.

 Why does it matter?

-During the COVID-19 Pandemic, you likely became more aware of the inefficiencies in the supply chain and how these inefficiencies impact all of us – from giant retail companies to local communities to your own home.
+During the COVID-19 Pandemic, you likely became more aware of the inefficiencies in the supply chain and how these inefficiencies impact all of us – from giant retail companies to local communities and even in your own home.
 There are the obvious and visible problems that are evident in your day to day life– like empty shelves and longer delivery times caused by low inventory.
 But, the problem goes far deeper than that and the consequences of these inefficiencies have had lasting impacts on our environment;

 trucks bottlenecking at ports or rail yards,